 If you’ve never cleaned it or it’s been a long time, it could be the reason your coffee isn’t quite as good as it used to be.
 Here’s how to do it the right way and then maintain the clean components, so your coffee always hits just the right spot.

 Why should I clean my coffee maker?

 One of the best environments for germs, mold, and bacteria to grow is a warm, dark, moist place.
 Sounds a lot like your coffee maker, doesn’t it?
 Cleaning your coffee maker regularly is the key to ensuring that you don’t allow these to grow unfettered.

-Hard water can also cause calcium buildup that, over time, blocks the flow of water and the drip mechanism.
+Hard water can also cause calcium buildup that, over time, blocks the flow of water and the drip mechanism, states USGS.
 Your coffee maker gets slower and slower until it seems to take forever to finish.
 Cleaning your coffee maker ensures that it has a clear flow every time.